Transparent Language

 While I still am impressed at the sheer number of languages that Transparent Language offers up, I have come away a bit disappointed at what the courses themselves actually involve.

 The activities, for instance, could be great if they simply mixed up the material a bit and actually taught you some grammar and how to form a sentence.
-By sticking to the same words and phrases over and over again, it gets very repetitive and monotonous to work through and you only really learn how to use each of them in isolation.
+By sticking to the same words and phrases over and over again, it gets very repetitive and monotonous to work through and you only really learn how to use each word in isolation.

-As such it is very hard to recommend using the Transparent Language’s Essentials Courses and I really think the only people who could possibly benefit from it are those looking to learn the basics of a language like Tajiki, Dari or Denesuline.
+As such, it is very hard to recommend using the Transparent Language’s Essentials Courses and I really think the only people who could possibly benefit from it are those looking to learn the basics of a language like Tajiki, Dari or Denesuline.